apollographql/rover/docs/source/configuring.md

 - The `--insecure-accept-invalid-hostnames` flag will disable hostname validation.
 If hostname verification is not used, any valid certificate for any site will be trusted for use from any other.
 This introduces a significant vulnerability to man-in-the-middle attacks.

 - The `--insecure-accept-invalid-certs` flag will disable certificate validation.
 If invalid certificates are trusted, any certificate for any site will be trusted for use.
 This includes expired certificates.
 This introduces significant vulnerabilities, and should only be used as a last resort.

+## Increase the client timeout

+Sometimes, you may want to make queries for large amounts of data that may take some extra time for the Studio API to process.

+Rover supports increasing the client timeout in cases like this with the `--client-timeout` option, which takes a number of seconds as a parameter.
+By default, Rover will time out requests after 30 seconds.

 ## Supported environment variables

 You can configure Rover's behavior by setting the environment variables listed below.